imagej/imagej.github.io/_pages/users/Rerger.md

 PLUGIN INSTALLATION
 -------------------

 `   Once the FIJI application has successfully installed, navigate to the help menu on the toolbar.
 Select Update from the drop down menu.
-A window will pop up entitled “ImageJ Updater”.
-Select “Manage update sites” from the button on the lower left side.
-This will list several sites to various “plugins” as well as providing the user to keep java and imageJ updated.
-Navigate to the site “Fuzzy Sets”.
-Select the box on the left side to obtain the “plugin” and also keep the site updated.
-Choose “close”.
-Finally the FIJI application must be restarted to apply the changes and/or add the plugin into the user’s FIJI application.   `
+A window will pop up entitled "ImageJ Updater".
+Select "Manage update sites" from the button on the lower left side.
+This will list several sites to various "plugins" as well as providing the user to keep java and imageJ updated.
+Navigate to the site "Fuzzy Sets".
+Select the box on the left side to obtain the "plugin" and also keep the site updated.
+Choose "close".
+Finally the FIJI application must be restarted to apply the changes and/or add the plugin into the user's FIJI application.   `

 OPENING AN IMAGE
 ----------------